 According to modern understanding of conditions of Mars, this is arguably the only instrument humans have sent to Mars which had any chance of spotting present day life there in the sparse populations we'd expect in such dry desert like conditions.

 I'd like to look a bit closer at the Viking results here, and also look at the possibilities of life able to survive in the equatorial regions of Mars.
-Then, let's look forward at experiments we could send to Mars to settle this question about the Viking results, and look at how the labelled release and other experiments could help with the search for life in other places on Mars if it turns out that Viking has another explanation, or to help find life in other habitats.
+Then, let's look forward at experiments we could send to Mars to settle this question about the Viking results, and look at how the labeled release and other experiments could help with the search for life in other places on Mars if it turns out that Viking has another explanation, or to help find life in other habitats.

 HOW THE EXPERIMENT WORKS